Rose-Yang1232/trustAI_project/README.md

-# trustAI_controller
+# trustAI_simulink
-this repo contains the extracted .tgz file
+this is the repo with .slx and .slxc files